ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     -
   * - Mailing Address
     -
-  * - Social Security Number
+  * - Social Security Number or ITIN
     -
   * - Income
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)